 REPAIRS AND MAINTENANCE

-- anything included in your tenancy agreement, such as:
+- anything included in your tenancy agreement, such as the:

 - laundry facilities

 - security system

 Asking for repairs: When something needs to be fixed in your rental unit, let your landlord know in writing as soon as possible.
 See TRAC’s template letter, Request for Repairs.
 If you delay and the problem gets worse, you could be held responsible for at least some of the associated costs – even if the original problem was not your fault.
 For example, if you do not immediately report bed bugs and the infestation spreads, you may have to pay for at least some of the treatment.